 What makes the most sense to me is that acne is the result of imbalances within our bodies.
-You are not SUPPOSED to have acne.
+Besides, acne is common, but it is not normal.
 It’s not something that you are supposed to live with and endure.
 It’s a sign that something is off.
 That’s not to say that it is always easy to figure out WHAT is off.
 However, it seems there are some common themes in regards to what is at the root of acne:

 -Hormone Imbalances (sometimes caused by prior or current birth control use)

 Taking a supplement called Liposomal DIM helps.
 (Use Quicksilver Scientific coupon code FEELMOREGOODER15 for 15% off).
-Additionally, it targets “bad” estrogen, is non-gmo and I recommend the Triple-Strength for acne-sufferers.
+Additionally, it targets “bad” estrogen.
+Too, it is non-gmo.
+Also, I recommend the Triple-Strength for acne sufferers.
 Also, Chaste Tree Berry (also called Vitex Berry) helps regulate progesterone.
 Having an imbalance of these two hormones in your body will often result in acne.
 (Use Wishgarden coupon code FEELMOREGOODER for 20% off.)

 -Digestive issues that are causing bad bacteria to effect your skin

-Taking a high quality, herbal, liver support supplement can really expedite your body’s ability to heal.
+Taking a high-quality, herbal, liver support supplement can really expedite your body’s ability to heal.
 I like Liver Strengthener by Wishgarden Herbs.
 Use Wishgarden coupon code FEELMOREGOODER for 20% off.

 -Ingesting too much sugar and/or processed foods

 Look to good fats & protein for fuel.
-Excess sugar causes an increase in internal acity (acne is one results of an acidic body.)
+Besides, excess sugar causes an increase in internal acity (acne is one results of an acidic body.)

--Over-washing & over-moisturizing your face (this is one that many do wrong–I have been guilty of it)
+-Over-washing & over-moisturizing your face.
+Too, this is one that many do wrong.
+I have even been guilty of it.

 Give your skin a break!
 Get past the need to wash your face several times a day and let your skin do what it knows how to.
 Your skin knows how to regulate itself.
 I even suggest using minimal products.

 It might sound crazy if you’re been religiously practicing your skin routine for years.
 If you are still reading this, though, chances are that routine has not cured your acne.
-Give this new routine a try and you will be surprised at how your skin improves.
+So, give this new routine a try and you will be surprised at how your skin improves.

 -Too much stress!

 Exercising (running, yoga, resistance training), and make some time for YOU helps.
 You + nature – cell phone is even better.
 Remind yourself to not focus and dwell on your current acne.
-Accept it as the beginning of a healing process.
+Thus, accept it as the beginning of a healing process.

 Keep in Mind

 If you start to take these supplements, BE PATIENT.
 Your body will take time to recalibrate and rebalance itself.
-It is undoing several years of imbalance and damage that your body and skin have endured.
-I, myself, have been taking Estro Balance, Vitex Berry, Burdock Root, Milk Thistle Seed and Pau D’Arco root for almost a month now.
-I am about to start taking Liver Cleanse in place of the Burdock Root & Milk Thistle Seed.
+Also, know it is undoing several years of imbalance and damage that your body and skin have endured.
+I, myself, have been taking Liposomal DIM (Use Quicksilver Scientific coupon code GOODER10 for 10% off), and WombKind (use Wishgarden Herbs coupon code FEELMOREGOODER FOR 20% OFF) routinely for several months now.

 I’ll keep all of you posted on my progress after a few more months of using these supplements.
-Check out Tracy’s blog, TheLoveVitamin.com for a ton more in depth posts about acne and healing it.
-Here is one of my favorite posts and where I have learned about these awesome supplements.
+Too, check out Tracy’s blog, TheLoveVitamin.com for a ton more in depth posts about acne and healing it.
+Also, here is one of my favorite posts and where I have learned about many natural approaches to combatting acne.